 We stopped at Shark Alley.
 Boats anchor and the tour operators chum the waters.
 Fishermen used to clean their fish here and sharks grew accustomed to coming to this spot.
 The chumming of the waters off the boat means jumping into the water with a bunch of sharks.
 Terrifying even if these are nurse sharks!
 I can honestly say that this turned out to be one of the highlights of our trip.

 The laid back Caye Caulker is a reputed hippie haven.
 After a quick lobster lunch, we visited the Split and enjoyed a drink at the Lazy Lizard.
 The Split appeared during a hurricane many years ago when a channel formed that split the island.
 Kayakers and swimmers enjoy the channel.
 The entire island hangs out here!
 We met two young couples traveling the world.
 Oh to be young and free!
 We didn’t spend anywhere near enough time on Caye Caulker (an excuse for a future trip?).
 Fueled by Belikin beer and rum punch (the open bar offered lots of other options), the catamaran ride back passed too quickly.

 Check out Searious Adventures!

-Secret Beach: With a name like that, how could you go wrong?
+With a name like that, how could you go wrong?
 Well . . .
 Without much space to lay out, you’re encouraged to go in the water but the rocky bottom makes it treacherous.
 A construction crew worked on building a bar or restaurant to hang out.
 After a very long ride (I want to say close to an hour each way from our hotel), on a pothole filled road, this beach did not meet my expectations and I would not recommend it.
-This may change in the future as Leonardo DiCaprio’s eco-friendly resort off the western side of the island is slated to open in 2018.
-You can read more about that here.
+This may change in the future as development increases on this side of the island.

 Remember that the opportunities for diving or more adventuresome travel are plentiful, we just focused on lounging on the beach.